scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 You don't want to write this loop, because its purpose is a lot less obvious and it is harder to maintain, but without compiler help, you might have to write it if that function is critical to your application's performance.
 (Why would adding one to an array be critical to your app's performance?
 Because you're reading a pedagogical blog post and thus suspending disbelief!)

-If you've ever written a `map` function yourself, you may recognize the loop above as being fairly close to how such a function is implemented, though the actual Scala implementation is a little more complex than you'd think because it needs to handle the JVM's erased generics:
+If you've ever written a `map` function yourself, you may recognize the loop above as being fairly close to how such a function is implemented, though the actual Scala implementation is a little more complex than you'd think because it needs to handle the mismatch between Scala's generic array type and the JVM's erased generics:
 ```scala
 def map[B](a: Array[A], f: A => B)(implicit ct: ClassTag[B]): Array[B] =
   val len = a.length